jsdelivrbot/fullstack-microservices-1/README.md

 # TODO

 * Needs to be put in a web worker
-* Implement a 'standby' functionality to bring components down before they are needed
+* Implement a 'standby' functionality to explicitly bring components down before they are needed
 * Figure out how to bring down multiple (related) components with one message
 * Add more test cases
+* Add a repl service like ramanujan

 # Thoughts